akueisara/simple-todo-app/README.md

 ## Notes

-* Todo: The item whose status is done should be another color instead of gray.
 * Todo: When the screen is rotated, the activity is killed and restarted.
-I'm curently trying to avoid that.
+I'm currently trying to avoid that
+* Todo: Need people to use the app and provide feedback
+* Todo: Decide if the title of the item whose status is done should be another color instead of gray after users provide feedback

 ## License